Dürrüşehvar Sultan: Marriage

 Following the festivities in Nice, the princesses and their husbands set sail from Venice on 12 December 1931 to her father-in-law's court in Hyderabad, India.
-Her mother also accompanied them.
+Nilufer and Dürrüşehvar's mothers also accompanied them, with a French midwife.
 They boarded the ocean liner Pilsna.
 Mahatma Gandhi had boarded the ship after attending the Second Round Table Conference in London in 1931, and was travelling back to India.
 It is reported that he met with the princesses.
 On the way, they were taught how to wear sarees, and the expected etiquette in the presence of the Nizam.
 After their landing in Bombay, they boarded the private train of the Nizam.
 After they reached Hyderabad, a banquet was held at the Chowmahalla Palace on 4 January 1932.
 They then settled down in their respective homes.
 Dürrüşehvar and Azam Jah settled down in Bella Vista, Hyderabad.

 She received the title of Durdana Begum from the Nizam, held the title of Her Highness The Princess of Berar.
 She was taller than Azam Jah, and the Nizam thought that was a great joke.
 He regularly used to point out the difference in their height at parties.
-On 6 October 1933, she gave birth to her elder son, Nawab Mir Barkat Ali Khan Mukarram Jah Bahadur, Asaf Jah, the future Nizam of Hyderabad.
-He was followed by Nawab Mir Karamat Ali Khan, Muffakham Jah Bahadur, born on 27 February 1939.
+On 6 October 1933, she gave birth to her elder son, Mukarram Jah, the future Nizam of Hyderabad.
+He was followed by Muffakham Jah, born on 27 February 1939.
 She knew of her husband's numerous concubines but carried herself regally.
-However, the differences between the two of them eventually led to their marriage falling apart within two years, and after the divorce, Dürrüşehvar stayed in Hyderabad for some years, then moved to London.
+However, the differences between the two of them eventually led to their marriage falling apart around 1954, and after the divorce, Dürrüşehvar stayed in Hyderabad for some years, then moved to London.
+She conserved her title of "Princess of Berar".
+Her mother, who was with her in India during all her marriage, returned by her husband.